 Adjudication and awards

 - Eligibility: Trophies and other prizes will not normally be given to entrants who do not achieve a Very Good or Outstanding grade on their performance.

-- Challenge Recital: Performers in certain Open classes may be eligible for inclusion in the final Challenge recital, so long as they receive an award of Outstanding or Very Good for their performance.
-Eligibility is at the discretion of the adjudicators and successful performers will be notified on Thursday morning.
+- Festival Young Musician Competition: Performers in certain Open classes may be eligible for inclusion in the final Challenge recital, so long as they receive an award of Outstanding or Very Good for their performance.
+Eligibility is at the discretion of the adjudicators and successful performers will be notified on the morning of Thursday morning 6th June 2019.
 Winning an Open class does not automatically qualify a performer for inclusion in the final competition which will usually be restricted to a maximum of 8 performers.

 - Time limits: Performers in Open Piano classes or Violin Open Repertoire class should be aware that if they are selected to play in the Challenge Recital, they must restrict their programme to the set time limit for this competition, i.e. to 10 minutes.